jolilj/el2425_bitcraze/instructions.md

 ### Trajectory plotting
 The reference trajectory and the corresponding crazyflie trajectory is plotted in RViz.
 The crazyflie trajectory is plotted once a target position has been set (by calling `/set_target_position`).

-## Flying Drone in a circle
+## Circular Path Following

 Follow the step 1 to step 3 of Flying as described above.

 ### Step 4

-Now to fly the UAV in a circle run 'follow_traj.py'
+Now to fly the UAV in a circle, call the service `set_polygon_trajectory`.
+The service takes three arguments, a list with the center of the circle, the radius and the angle in degrees w.r.t the x-axis.
+E.g.
 ```
-rosrun el2425_bitcraze follow_traj.py X r
+rosservice call /crazyflie/set_polygon_trajectory '[x0, y0, z0]' r0 theta0
 ```
-where,
-if X = h drone will fly in a horizental circle and if X = v drone will fly in a vertical circle r = radius of the circle (for safety keep it less than 1 because of the space limitation in lab)

 ## Multiple Flight
 The multiple flight is very similar to flying with one crazyflie